-Jennie is the Communications Manager at Creative Commons.
+Jennie was the Senior Communications Manager at Creative Commons.
 She makes the CC communications and brand sparkle and works with communities to tell their stories through a variety of media.

 Before joining Creative Commons, Jennie worked for Safari Books Online/O'Reilly Media as the Product Engagement Manager where she managed community marketing and test-driven product growth with a mighty team of technologists dedicated to innovation in online learning.
 She was previously at Mozilla on the Community Building Team and earned her masters degree in Library Science.

 Jennie Rose's News

 Every year, Creative Commons invites community members from around the world to join us at our Global Summit.
 It is crucial that we come together as a community, celebrate each other, light up the commons, and collaborate.